LinkedIn Statistics Every B2B Marketer Should Know

 Posts with images receive 2x more comments than text-only posts.
 Visual content consistently outperforms plain text — LinkedIn Marketing Solutions.
 Even a simple infographic or chart can double your comment volume.

 The optimal LinkedIn post length is 1,200-1,600 characters.
-Posts in this range generate the highest engagement rates — Hootsuite.
+Posts in this range generate the highest engagement rates — Buffer LinkedIn Statistics 2026.
 Too short and you lack substance; too long and people scroll past.

 Posts published between 7-8 AM on Tuesday through Thursday get the most engagement.
 For detailed timing analysis, see our guide on the best time to post on LinkedIn.
-Scheduling tools like PostEverywhere's social media scheduler let you hit these windows consistently.
+Scheduling tools like PostEverywhere's social media scheduler let you hit these windows consistently — see our roundup of the best LinkedIn scheduler options.

 Posts from personal profiles get 561% more reach than posts from company pages.
-This is LinkedIn's most important engagement stat — LinkedIn Marketing Blog.
-Employee advocacy and founder-led content dramatically outperform brand accounts.
+This is LinkedIn's most important engagement stat, and it's only widened in 2026 — TryOrdinal LinkedIn Company Page Reach.
+Company page reach has dropped 60-66% since 2024, reinforcing the case for employee advocacy and founder-led content.

 LinkedIn Demographics Statistics